CoderDojoSV/beginner-python/Day-4/README.md

 ####Challenge 4
 Can you make another rectangle that is short and fat?

+####Challenge 5
+Can you make the line be on top of the other shapes?

 We can also have shapes that aren't filled in: